Caj Africa Releases Analytical Report On Syria's 2024 Socialist Dynamics

+(MENAFN- ACN NewsWire) Caj Africa Releases Analytical Report on Syria's 2024 Socialist Dynamics

-(MENAFN- GlobeNewsWire - Nasdaq) JOHANNESBURG, South Africa, Dec.
-25, 2024 (GLOBE NEWSWIRE) -- Caj Africa Releases the analytical report on Syria's 2024 socialist dynamics.
+JOHANNESBURG, SOUTH AFRICA, Dec 26, 2024 - (ACN Newswire) - Caj Africa Releases the analytical report on Syria's 2024 socialist dynamics.
 The fall of Bashar al-Assad's Regime in Syria has marked a significant geopolitical shift in the Middle East, reshaping power dynamics and raising critical questions about the country's future.
 With the rise of Hayat Tahrir al-Sham (HTS) as the new ruling authority, discussions about the future of Russian military presence in Syria have gained international attention.

 In a recent BBC interview, Syria's new leader, Ahmed al-Sharaa, highlighted the longstanding strategic partnership between Syria and Russia.
 He suggested the possibility of continuing military cooperation, reinforcing the importance of Russia's two key military bases in the region.
 These bases serve as pivotal assets for Moscow's influence in the Mediterranean and Africa.